Texas Dow Employees Credit Union Provides Notice of Data Security Incident

 The privacy and security of protected personal information is of the utmost importance to Texas Dow Employees Credit Union (“TDECU”).
 This notice contains information regarding a data security incident that involved certain protected personal information collected and maintained by TDECU.
 TDECU is providing individuals with information about the incident and the services being made available to those who are involved.
 TDECU continues to take significant measures to protect personal information.

-To date, TDECU is not aware of any incidents of identity fraud or financial fraud as a result of the incident.
-Nevertheless, out of an abundance of caution, TDECU is providing notice to the affected individuals commencing on August 23, 2024.
-The notified individuals who have had their Social Security number impacted will receive complimentary credit monitoring services.
+TDECU is not aware of any incidents of identity fraud or financial fraud as a result of the incident.
+Nevertheless, out of an abundance of caution, TDECU provided notice to the affected individuals commencing on August 23, 2024.
+TDECU sent notification letters to potentially affected individuals for whom it had enough information to determine a physical address.
+The notified individuals who have had their Social Security number impacted have been offered complimentary credit monitoring services.
 Furthermore, notified individuals may take steps to protect themselves including placing a fraud alert/security freeze on their credit files, obtaining free credit reports, and remaining vigilant in reviewing financial account statements, explanation of benefits statements, and credit reports for fraudulent or irregular activity on a regular basis.
 In addition, individuals who may have had their Social Security number involved are encouraged to enroll in complimentary credit monitoring services provided in the notification letter.
 For more information on how to best protect yourself from identity theft, please visit https://www.experianidworks.com/3bcredit.

-Individuals who have questions or need additional information regarding this incident or to determine if they are notified may reach out to the toll-free response line that TECU has set up to respond to questions at 866-573-9704.
+Individuals who have questions or need additional information regarding this incident or to determine if they are notified may reach out to the toll-free response line that TDECU has set up to respond to questions at 866-573-9704.
 This response line is available Monday through Friday 8:00 a.m. to 8:00 p.m.
-Central Time, Monday through Friday, excluding major U.S. holidays).
+Central Time, Monday through Friday, (excluding major U.S. holidays).

 - OTHER IMPORTANT INFORMATION -